SolntsevDaniil/Landing-1/README.md

 # Landing #1
 Landing-resume of the web & graphic designer.
+Readable and clean.